Actindo-AG/Documentation/Core1Platform/UsingDocumentation/01_Navigation.md

 ![Module documentation - Related content](../../Assets/Screenshots/Core1Platform/UsingDocumentation/ModulePageRelatedContent.png "[Module documentation - Related content]")

-1. Check the *Related content* section on the left side bar.
+1. Check the *Related content* section on the left sidebar.
    Related links to other sources of information are displayed there.

 2. Click a link that might be interesting for you.